Streaming Media Payment Gateway: Complete Guide

 When choosing a streaming media merchant account, it is important to ensure that it offers features that are critical for any business in the video-on-demand industry.
 Let us look at a few of these features.

-Multi-Currency Support: International video streaming platforms attract subscribers from multiple countries, and that is why it is important for your merchant account provider to allow you to accept payments in various currencies.
-Your processor should accept transactions in GBP, USD, euros, Canadian dollars, and Australian dollars.
+International video streaming platforms attract subscribers from multiple countries, and that is why it is important for your merchant account provider to allow you to accept payments in various currencies.
+Your processor should accept transactions in GBP, USD, Euros, Canadian dollars, and Australian dollars.
 With multi-currency support, a UK-based streaming service that has viewers in the United States and Australia can collect payments in the local currency of the users.

-Recurring Billing & Subscription Management: Another feature that a merchant account for a streaming business must have is subscription support.
+Another feature that a merchant account for a streaming business must have is subscription support.
 Most streaming platforms offer a subscription-based model (SVOD).
-With the subscription billing facility, you can manage the auto renewals easily.
+With subscription billing, you can easily manage auto-renewals.
 The built-in dunning management tool sends automated alerts to customers when payments fail.

-Fraud Prevention & Chargeback Management: Streaming businesses are classified as high-risk, and this is primarily because of the risk of fraud, including card testing, account takeovers, and chargebacks.
-A good streaming media payment processor must utilize artificial intelligence-based tools to identify fraudulent transactions and stop them.
-The payment gateway should use 3D secure authentication as well as AVS.
+Streaming businesses are classified as high-risk, and this is primarily because of the risk of fraud, including card testing, account takeovers, and chargebacks.
+A good streaming media payment processor should use artificial intelligence to identify fraudulent transactions and stop them.
+The payment gateway should use 3D secure authentication and AVS.

-Low Transaction Fees & Fast Payout Times: Streaming businesses generally have a low ticket size, and that is why it is important for the processor to provide services at affordable rates.
+Streaming businesses generally have a low ticket size, and that is why it is important for the processor to provide services at affordable rates.
 Along with that, the payouts should also be fast.
 Choosing a payment service provider that offers services at low rates will increase your profit margin.
-With a fast payout, you will have access to cash flow quickly for reinvestment.
+With fast payouts, you will quickly gain access to cash flow for reinvestment.

 Future of Streaming Media Payments